-The Section 811 PRA Program awards funds to state housing agencies who: a) partner with state Medicaid and/or health and human services agencies that have developed methods for the identification, outreach, and referral of extremely low-income people with disabilities who need PRA-funded units; and b) allocate rental assistance to housing units set aside in affordable housing projects whose capital costs are funded through Federal Low-Income Housing Tax Credits, Federal HOME funds, or other state, Federal and local funding sources for eligible individuals.
+The Section 811 PRA Program awards funds to state housing agencies who: a) partner with state Medicaid and/or health and human services agencies that have developed methods for the identification, outreach, and referral of extremely low-income people with disabilities who need PRA-funded units; and b) allocate rental assistance to housing units set aside in affordable housing projects whose capital costs are funded through federal Low-Income Housing Tax Credits (LIHTC), federal HOME funds, or other federal, state, and local funding sources for eligible individuals.

-The PRA Program allows HFAs flexibility in structuring and administering PRA funds within the confines of the program requirements in the NOFA and statute.
+The Section 811 PRA Program allows state housing agencies flexibility in structuring and administering PRA funds within the confines of the program requirements in the NOFA and statute.
 PRA funds can only be used to fund project-based rental operating assistance and allowable administrative costs relating to the administration of the Section 811 PRA Program, but cannot be used to fund any development costs.

-To ensure community integration of PRA units, no more than 25% of the total units in Eligible Multifamily Properties can: 1) be provided Section 811 PRA funds; 2) be used for supportive housing for persons with disabilities; or 3) have any occupancy preference for persons with disabilities.
+To ensure community integration of PRA units, no more than 25 percent of the total units in eligible multifamily properties can: 1) be provided Section 811 PRA funds; 2) be used for supportive housing for persons with disabilities; or 3) have any occupancy preference for persons with disabilities.

-For PRA funded units, tenants must be extremely low-income (at or below 30% of Area Median Income) and at least one adult member of the household must have a disability.
-The person with the disability must be eligible for community-based, long-term services as provided under the state’s plan for medical assistance under Title XIX of the Social Security Act (Medicaid), state funded services or other appropriate services defined in the written partnership agreement.
+For PRA-funded units, tenants must be extremely low-income (at or below 30 percent of Area Median Income (AMI)) and at least one adult member of the household must have a disability.
+The person with the disability must be eligible for: community-based, long-term services as provided under the state’s plan for medical assistance under Title XIX of the Social Security Act (Medicaid), state funded services, or other appropriate services defined in the written partnership agreement.